LAW ENFORCEMENT SPECIAL AGENT (OSBI), G22

 Education and Experience requirements at this level consist of those identified in Level II plus two additional years of qualifying experience.

-This is the leadership level where employees are assigned responsibilities in the management and supervision of a regional or specialized criminal investigative office .
+This is the leadership level where employees are assigned responsibilities in the supervision of a regional or specialized criminal investigative unit personnel, or supervision of a major program .
 They may also conduct, or assist in conducting, complex or specialized criminal and other investigations, or provide training and instruction to law enforcement officers.
-This job involves first-line supervision and direction of lower-level agents in conducting and completing criminal investigations and other related activities.
+This job involves first-line supervision and direction of lower-level agents in conducting and completing criminal investigations and other related activities, or supervision of a major program.
 Incumbents are responsible for establishing and maintaining effective professional working relationships with law enforcement and prosecution officials.
 This includes routinely visiting sheriffs, chiefs, district attorneys, and other law enforcement agencies; and regularly attending law enforcement association meetings and conferences.

 Education and Experience requirements at this level consist of those identified in Level III plus one additional year of qualifying professional experience.

-At this level employees are assigned overall administrative command responsibility and accountability over two or more regional or specialized investigation offices, and overall Division level staff responsibility and accountability over major investigative programs, projects, functions, and activities.
+At this level employees are assigned overall administrative command responsibility and accountability over one or more regional or specialized investigation offices, and overall staff responsibility and accountability over major investigative programs, projects, functions, and activities.
+They are responsible for the quality assurance of the investigations and services conducted and provided by the personnel assigned to their region or unit.
 They are also responsible for establishing and maintaining a close professional working relationship with law enforcement and prosecutorial officials and with various internal agency staff members.
 They may attend law enforcement association meetings and conferences; and may provide information to legislators, legislative staff, and legislative committees.

 Education and Experience requirements at this level consist of those identified in Level IV plus two additional years of qualifying professional experience in a supervisory capacity.